 Apply for apprenticeships in Scotland

-To work offshore you must pass a medical examination every 2 years.
-You must also pass an offshore survival course such as the Basic Offshore Safety Induction and Emergency Training Certificate (BOSIET).
+To work offshore you must pass a medical examination every two years.
+You must also pass an offshore survival course with the Basic Offshore Safety Induction and Emergency Training (BOSIET).

-Salaries depend on location, employer and level of responsibility, and salaries and career options can improve with chartered status.
+Hours and salary depend on location, employer and any overtime you may do.
+Salaries and career options can improve with chartered status.

 * Salaries have been collected from multiple industry sources and have been updated as of 2019

 As these are external websites, the number of vacancies related to your preferred role may vary.
 New opportunities will be posted as they come up.

 You could become a senior hydrologist, managing and coordinating a team of researchers, hydrologists and engineers.

 You might also work as a consultant, advising government departments and businesses on sustainable water use, civil hydro-engineering projects or flood risk management.